 - engages in significant antisocial behaviour (defined as harassment; or any intentional act, if the act reasonably causes significant alarm, distress, or nuisance); or

 - is 60 days behind in rent, which is increased from 21 days (and the Tribunal will need to take into account fairness and whether the tenant is making reasonable efforts to pay the rent)

-Fixed-term tenancies will also convert to periodic tenancies upon the expiry of the fixed term, unless the parties agree otherwise or the tenant gives notice.
+Fixed-term tenancies will convert to periodic tenancies upon the expiry of the fixed term, unless the parties agree otherwise or the tenant gives notice.
 This means that if your fixed term expires during lockdown, you’ll be able to stay in your tenancy.

 Enforcement of the measures

 The measures took effect on Thursday, 26 March.
 However, if a landlord had already given a rent-increase or termination notice that comes into effect after 26 March, this notice is of no effect.

 If you are a tenant and you’ve been served a termination notice that comes into effect after 26 March, this notice is of no effect.
 Landlords can still terminate tenancies under limited grounds as set out in Schedule 5 of the Residential Tenancies Act (which was inserted by the COVID-19 Response (Urgent Management Measures) Legislation Act 2020).

 If the Tribunal has made an order terminating the tenancy that will come into effect after 26 March, that order is suspended until the 15th day after the time period that the protections against termination apply (initially three months).

 Increasing rent during the rent increase freeze or purporting to terminate a tenancy without grounds are new unlawful acts with the Tenancy Tribunal able to order exemplary damages of up to $6,500 in each case.